 - To export the IPG statistics, select the Read Statistics button (circled in Figure 8.1).
 These are saved in .csv format to the hard drive of the laptop. - To export the SAPS log, select the Export Log button.
+When prompted, enter the password provided.
 These are saved in .txt format to the hard drive of the laptop.
 You may choose a particular date range for export or choose to Export All (circled in Figure 8.2).